Liqing-Li/Personal-Website/content/home/working in progress.md

 exclude_selected = false
 +++

+"The effect of climate change information on food choices" with Liu, H. and Long, D.

+“Who Values Urban Open Spaces?
+Investigating Heterogeneity in Capitalization of Open Space” with Livy.
+M

+“Persistent and Immediate Effects of Land Conservation Programs on Local Economy: Evidence from Linking Historical and Current Conservation Programs” with Howlader, A

 "Wildfires and Birth outcomes in California" with Singh, P.

-"Urban Agriculture: Social Equity and Gentrification" with Long, D.

-"The effect of climate change information on food choices" with Liu, H. and Long, D.